 Arranged marriage is common in some cultures.
 The families of both spouses take a leading role in arranging the marriage, however the choice of whether or not to accept the arrangement remains with the prospective spouses.
 Children may be married at a very young age and well below the age of consent in England.
 ALL Staff should be particularly alert to suspicions or concerns raised by a pupil.
 Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.
+Since February 2023 it has also been a crime 'to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even if violence, threats or another form of coercion are not used'.
+(This applies to all children who previously could have married once they reached 16 years of age).

-If at any time the school had a concern regarding a child who this may apply too immediate contact will be made with MARU for guidance and advice.
+If at any time the school had a concern regarding a child to whom this may apply to\ immediate contact will be made with MARU for guidance and advice.